Cpeacocke4/Up-Dog-Studios/README.md

 [Back to Top](#up-dog-studios)

 ## **Acknowledgements**
-The site was completed as a Portfolio 1 Project piece for the Full Stack Software Developer Diploma at the [Code Institute](https://codeinstitute.net/se/).
+The site was completed as a portfolio project for the Full Stack Software Developer Diploma at [Code Institute](https://codeinstitute.net/se/).

 I would like to thank all those who were involved in supporting me through this project and guiding me along the way:

 * My [Code Institute](https://codeinstitute.net/se/) mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/).
 * The [Code Institute](https://codeinstitute.net/se/) Slack community.
-* My personal friend and programmer [Michael Robinson](https://www.linkedin.com/in/michael-robinson-48b081224)
+* My personal friend and programmer [Michael Robinson](https://www.linkedin.com/in/michael-robinson-48b081224).

 Christy Peacocke 2022.